stolostron/rhacm-docs/manage_applications/app_lifecycle.md

 * Applications (`application.app.k8s.io`) in Red Hat Advanced Cluster Management for Kubernetes are used for grouping application components.

 * Deployables (`deployable.apps.open-cluster-management.io`) are Kubernetes resources that contain templates to wrap other Kubernetes resources or to represent Helm releases for deployment to clusters.
+Deployables are custom resource definitions that help you deploy to clusters.

 * Placement rules (`placementrule.apps.open-cluster-management.io`) define the target clusters where deployables can be deployed.
 You can use placement rules to help you facilitate the multi-cluster deployment of your deployables.
 Placement rules can be referenced by deployables and subscriptions.
 Placement rules that are defined as stand-alone resources can be shared across deployables.